-In April 2014, we completed our third CLO ("CLO III"), issuing to third party investors three tranches of investment grade CLOs through two newly-formed wholly-owned subsidiaries.
+In April 2014, we completed our third CLO ("CLO III"), issuing to third party investors three tranches of investment grade CLOs through two newlyformed wholly-owned subsidiaries.
 As of the CLO closing date, the notes are secured by a portfolio of loan obligations with a face value of approximately \$307.3 million, consisting primarily of bridge loans that were contributed from our existing loan portfolio.
 The financing has an approximate 2.5 year replacement period that allows the principal proceeds and sale proceeds (if any) of the loan obligations to be reinvested in qualifying replacement loan obligations, subject to the satisfaction of certain conditions set forth in the indenture.
 Thereafter, the outstanding debt balance will be reduced as loans are repaid.
-Initially, the proceeds of the issuance of the securities also included \$67.7 million for the purpose of acquiring additional loan obligations for a period of up to 120 days from the closing date of the CLO, which was fully utilized in July 2014.
-Subsequently, the issuer owns loan obligations with a face value of approximately \$375.0 million.
-The aggregate principal amounts of the three classes of notes are \$221.3 million of Class A senior secured floating rate notes, \$24.3 million of Class B secured floating rate notes and \$35.8 million of Class C secured floating rate notes.
+Initially, the proceeds of the issuance of the securities also included \$67.7 million for the purpose of acquiring additional loan obligations with a face value of approximately \$375.0 million.
+The aggregate principal amounts of the three classes of notes ar \$221.3 million of Class A senior secured floating rate notes, \$24.3 million of Class B secured floating rate notes and \$35.8 million of Class C secured floating rate notes.
 We retained a residual interest in the portfolio with a notional amount of approximately \$93.8 million.
-The notes have an initial weighted average interest rate of approximately 2.39% plus one-month LIBOR and interest payments on the notes are payable monthly.
+The notes have an initial weighted average interest rate of approximately 2.39% plus onemonth LIBOR and interest payments on the notes are payable monthly.
 Including certain fees and costs, the initial weighted average note rate was 3.07%.